-The accounting policies adopted in the preparation of the consolidated and separate financial statements are consistent with those followed in the preparation of the Group's and Commission's consolidated and separate financial statements for the year ended 31 December 2019, except for the adoption of new standards effective as of 1 January 2020.
+The accounting policies adopted in the preparation of the consolidated and separate financial statements are consistent with those followed in the preparation of the Group's and Commission's consolidated and separate financial statements for the year ended 31 December 2020, except for the adoption of new standards effective as of 1 January 2021.
 The Group has not early adopted any other standard, interpretation or amendment that has been issued but is not yet effective.

-Several amendments and interpretations are applied for the first time in 2020, but do not have an impact on the consolidated and separate financial statements of the Group and the Commission.
+Several amendments and interpretations are applied for the first time in 2021, but do not have an impact on the consolidated and separate financial statements of the Group and the Commission.

-Below is a list of interpretations and amendment that were effective for the first time in 2020 but do not have a significant impact on the Group and the Commission:
+Below is the amendment that was effective for the first time in 2021 but does not have a significant impact on the Group and the Commission: